Race Date: Sunday September 30th, 2012

 My first goal was to finish the Marathon.
 My second goal was to finish under 3:40.
 I didn't hit the second goal but I came awfully close.
 I think I started out too fast and thus died off towards the end.
 The race itself was really great.
 They had water & Gatorade almost every 2 miles and had gels a few times starting at the half way point.
 There were plenty of spectators cheering everyone on and a lot of them moved around to different areas throughout the race.
 I don't remember tons of scenic areas but I wasn't really paying attention all that much.

-For some reason I didn't feel a huge sense of accomplishment at the end of the race.
-SarahJane found this odd.
-It wouldn't be until a few days later when reading this article that it finally hit me what I had accomplished.
+this article that it finally hit me what I had accomplished.
 It wasn't so much about finishing as fast as possible.
 It was pushing myself to continue going when my body no longer wanted to.
 It was fighting those thoughts that said just walk for a bit and you'll feel better.
 I look forward to the next 2 marathons this year to see what I can accomplish.
 I might not beat this time but that's not what it's about at this point for me.